Resolving overload sets in C++ that differ in accepting

 - adding an overload that accepts a

-- explicitly converting the literal into an
+const char* - explicitly converting the literal into an

-at call-site - use a template with SFINAE
+std::string_viewat call-site - use a template with SFINAE

 I’d like to present another option that improves upon “use a template with SFINAE” with C++20 concepts.